wp-plugins/polylang/readme.txt

 == Changelog ==

+= 1.7.2 =

+* fix: comments are filtered for posts in a post type not managed by Polylang

 = 1.7.1 (2015-03-20) =

 * fix: wrong redirection when using a static front page and replacing the page name by the language code (introduced in 1.7)